-The bakery at Stanley Road, Stairfoot operates to the highest standards and the business has come a long way since it was started in 1891 by Emily Potts.
+Operating to the highest standards to meet customer needs – Potts Bakers has come a long way since it was started in 1891 by Emily Potts.

-The business continued to thrive and in 1977 became a limited company.
+The business continued to thrive and became a limited company.

-We pride ourselves on our quality baked goods and still strive to maintain the original high standards set by Emily Potts and to meet our customers requirements.
+Today Mathew Potts is the fifth generation of the Potts Family to run Potts Bakers using his 26 years of experience of all aspects of the bakery.
+We pride ourselves on our quality baked goods and still strive to maintain the original high standards set by Emily Potts to meet our customers’ requirements.